Car Battery Service in Tucson, AZ

-According to AAA Arizona, a battery in Arizona lasts, on average, 22 months.
+A battery in Arizona lasts, on average, 22 months.
 Due to severe heat conditions for most of the year, batteries and other components simply don’t last as long here as they might in other parts of the country.

 Types of Car Battery Services

 BRAKEmax offers a variety of services for your auto battery including:

 - Battery check – During this free service, technicians will measure the battery output and compare to the manufacturer’s specifications.

 - Battery maintenance – Arizona’s weather can do a number on your battery.
 To keep it healthy, we will clean the battery terminals and apply anti-corrosion protectant.